junxit/us-congress-bills-114/bill.md

       - **(ii)** A review of the actions taken by Federal entities as a result of the receipt of such cyber threat indicators.
       - **(iii)** A list of Federal entities receiving such cyber threat indicators.
       - **(iv)** A review of the sharing of such cyber threat indicators among Federal entities to identify inappropriate barriers to sharing information.
-  - **(3)** *Recommendations* Each report submitted under this subsection may include such recommendations as the Privacy and Civil Liberties Oversight Board, with respect to a report submitted under paragraph (1), or the Inspectors General referred to in paragraph (2)(A), with respect to a report submitted under paragraph (2), may have for improvements or modifications to the authorities under this Act or the amendments made by this Act.
+    - **(C)** *Recommendations* Each report submitted under this paragraph may include such recommendations as the Inspectors General referred to in subparagraph (A) may have for improvements or modifications to the authorities under this Act or the amendments made by this Act.
-  - **(4)** *Form* Each report required under this subsection shall be submitted in unclassified form, but may include a classified annex.
+    - **(D)** *Form* Each report required under this paragraph shall be submitted in unclassified form, but may include a classified annex.
+    - **(E)** *Public availability of reports* The Inspector General of the Department of Homeland Security, the Inspector General of the Intelligence Community, the Inspector General of the Department of Justice, and the Inspector General of the Department of Defense shall make publicly available the unclassified portion of each report required under subparagraph (A).

 ## § 8.
 Report on cybersecurity threats